scottmcallister/twitter-copy-graphql/README.md

 ```

 After both the UI and API are running, you should be able to see the app in your browser at [http://localhost:3000](http://localhost:3000).

-## Logging In

-To use this app, you can log in with any of the following user handles.
-The password for each user will be identical to the user's handle.

-- realDonaldTrump
-- BarackObama
-- taylorswift13
-- KimKardashian

 ## Built With